asteroid-lang/asteroid/Using Asteroid.md

 DNA: A C G T
 RNA: U G C A
 ```
 We will solve this programming problem using Asteroid's first-class patterns.
-We could have solved this with just testing equality on DNA characters but using first-class patterns in more general and can be applied to problems with a more structured mapping relationship.
+We could have solved this with just testing equality on DNA characters.
+However, using first-class patterns is more general and can be applied to problems with a more structured mapping relationship.

 ```